MicrosoftDocs/Viva/Viva/insights/Setup/Upload-organizational-data.md

 1. Map the required fields.

-   1. Determine which of the columns in your .csv file correspond to the second column in the table (Workplace Analytics name).
+   1. Determine which of the columns in your .csv file correspond to the second column in the table.
    2. Under Source column, select the down arrow to see the list of the columns in your .csv file.
 From the list, select the correct column name for this data.
-   3. Set the appropriate values for the other columns in the table, such as the Workplace Analytics name, Data type, and so on.
+   3. Set the appropriate values for the other columns in the table, such as the name, Data type, and so on.
 Repeat these mapping steps for the rest of the required fields.

    >[!Note]
    >For more information, see [Field column details](#field-column-details).